100K at Caltopo | 100K pdf | 100k GPX file | 100k Profile pdf

 Here at mile 48.5 50 milers get to head right and finish it off with a pleasant run down sandy roads, through the Millpond Campground and the well appointed finish area.

-100k runners, however, must make the famous left at Tungsten City, following a 6 mile (each way) out and back, through the Sage Summit Aid Station (miles 52.1 and 56.7), retrieve a poker chip so we know you've completed the course, and return back through Tungsten City and on to the finish.
+100k runners, however, must make the famous left at Tungsten City, following a 6 mile (each way) out and back, through the Sage Summit Aid Station (miles 52.1 and 56.7), retrieve a poker chip, or punch your bib depending on what we're doing this year, so we know you've completed the course, and return back through Tungsten City and on to the finish.

-Prior to April 1, 2019 we will offer a full refund.
-After April 1 but before May 1, 2019: If we have wait listers ready to take your spot you will receive a refund of 75% (less UltraSignup fees), but if there is not a waitlist person you will receive a 50% refund.
+Prior to April 1, 2021 we will offer a refund less 10% of your entry fee.
+After April 1 but before May 1, 2021: If we have wait listers ready to take your spot you will receive a refund of 75% (less UltraSignup fees), but if there is not a waitlist person you will receive a 50% refund.

 We will allow you to drop down from your event to a shorter distance.
 Please note that this does complicate things for the timers and your actual result (place in your category) may not be available immediately after the run if you do change events.
 No refund is given if you do drop down.
 Runners may not move up to a longer distance.
 Awards and place in finisher standings are not given to runners who change distances.